alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In C#, fallible work usually becomes either **implicit control flow** (`exceptions`) or **explicit checks** (guard clauses).

-**Option A: Implicit Control Flow (Exceptions)** Signatures rarely show failure.[^checked-exceptions] `DeactivateUser` returns `void`, but it can throw while parsing/loading, or later via `null` dereferences and business rules.
+**Option A: Implicit Control Flow (Exceptions)** Signatures might not show failure.[^checked-exceptions] `DeactivateUser` returns `void`, but it can throw while parsing/loading, or later via `null` dereferences and business rules.

 ```csharp
 // The implicit "User" entity used in the examples below